JerryGCDing/JerryGCDing.github.io/_posts/2024-10-13-cost-vol-meets-trx.md

 Since the introduction of the Transformer architecture in 2017 by Vaswani et al., it has gained increasing attention from its original domain Natural Language Processing (NLP) to Computer Vision (CV).
 Because of its impressive learning capability, Transformer-based methods have achieved state-of-the-art (SOTA) results in various tasks.
-For lots of research endeavors nowadays, the first thing on the list is to find a data representation that Transformer can process since it only takes a sequence of tokens inherently.
+For many research endeavors nowadays, the first thing on the list is to find a way to tokenize structured data representation into unstructured ones that Transformer can process since it only inherently takes a sequence of tokens.
 This blog won't go into much detail about the tokenization process as it's still an open question about what's the most effective way to preprocess and tokenize a certain data representation, from my perspective.
 I'd like to talk about in my recent research work [*ODTFormer*](https://jerrygcding.github.io/odtformer/),